Zum Hauptinhalt springen

 3. Answer the Prompts

-The installer asks for your domain and admin email.
-It then generates a secure random admin password and all cryptographic secrets automatically.
-Once complete, all services start with HTTPS via Caddy.
+The installer asks for your domain, admin email, and admin password.
+Once complete, all services start automatically with HTTPS via Caddy.

 4. Verify

-Open https://your-domain.com in a browser and log in with the credentials shown at the end of the install.
+Open https://your-domain.com in a browser and log in with the credentials you entered.

 What the installer creates